 Sorry for the delay in writing this post everyone!
 I’ve been a bit busier than usual with my day job.
 If you read my Mastering Your Side Hustle post, you know I have quite a few things going on, but my primary job is doing admin work.
 We’ve been much busier lately, so instead of doing my usual working on admin tasks Tuesday and Thursday I’ve been doing a lot of stuff every day of the week!

 After taking a little day-long break and getting caught up, my blogging will continue as normal with posts every Monday, Wednesday and Friday.
 This Friday is actually going to be the first post in my Adulting series that I mentioned in my March Updates and April Goals post, so make sure to check it out later this week!
-I’m also planing on starting a Hobbies series, so for any of you who are looking for a new hobby, look no further!

 But let’s get to the post!